JStumpp/awesome-android/readme.md

 - [Emojicon](https://github.com/rockerhieu/emojicon) - Adds emoticons to your app
 - [MaterialSearchBar](https://github.com/mancj/MaterialSearchBar) - Material Design Search Bar for Android
 - [DotLoader](https://github.com/bhargavms/DotLoader) - A customizable loading animation with Dots.
+- [PodSlider](https://github.com/bhargavms/PodSLider) - A cool slider widget than can also be used with a ViewPager.

 #### Loading Images